 WHERE TO STAY IN COEUR D’ALENE

-The Coeur d’Alene Resort: The CDA Resort is the most high-end of lodging choices in CDA.
+The Coeur d’Alene Resort: The CDA Resort is the most high-end lodging choice in CDA.
 They have everything from lake view rooms, restaurants, a golf course, a spa, and rentals to help enjoy your stay.
-The biggest perk is their location right next to the water and to Coeur d’Alene City Park.
-It’s located in downtown CDA so the location is excellent and you are right next to countless shops and restaurants.
+The biggest perk is the resort is on the water and right next to Coeur d’Alene City Park.
+It’s in downtown CDA so the location is excellent, and you are within walking distance of countless shops and restaurants.
 You can see prices and reviews for the CDA Resort here.

-Springhill Suites By Marriott: This is an excellent mid tier hotel that has a pool and free breakfast.
-It’s right outside of downtown CDA so it’s not walkable to the main attractions, but downtown is an easy five minute drive away.
-It’s a great choice for families since it’s an all suites hotel and in the warmer months they have a small splash pad and three hole putting green.
-You can see prices for the Springhill Suites here.
+Springhill Suites By Marriott: This is an excellent mid-tier hotel that has a pool and free breakfast.
+It’s right outside of downtown CDA, so it’s not walkable to the main attractions, but downtown is an easy five-minute drive away.
+It’s a great choice for families since it’s an all-suites hotel, and in the warmer months, they have a small splash pad and a three-hole putting green.
+You can see prices and reviews for the Springhill Suites on Booking or TripAdvisor.

-Best Western: A budget friendly choice, the Best Western has basic rooms with comfortable beds.
-They have a pretty nice free buffet breakfast that my five year old was very pleased with.
-They also offer free dinner for kids with a paying adult.
-Best Western is located a seven minute drive from downtown CDA.
-You can see prices for the Best Western here.
+Best Western: A budget-friendly choice, the Best Western has basic rooms with comfortable beds.
+They have a pretty nice free buffet breakfast that my five-year-old was very pleased with.
+They also offer free dinners for kids with a paying adult.
+Best Western is located a seven-minute drive from downtown CDA.
+You can see prices and reviews for the Best Western on Booking or TripAdvisor.

-Luxury Executive Suite: This one bedroom guesthouse is the perfect getaway for a couple or small family.
-Luxurious amenities like high end appliances and a rain shower help to elevate this chic rental.
-It’s also walking distance from the lake, restaurants, and the Coeur d’Alene Resort.
+Luxury Executive Suite: This one-bedroom guesthouse is the perfect getaway for a couple or small family.
+Luxurious amenities like high-end appliances and a rain shower help elevate this chic rental.
+It’s also within walking distance from the lake, restaurants, and the Coeur d’Alene Resort.
 You can read reviews and see prices here.

 You can also browse through VRBO here and put in your own filters to find the house that’s right for you.